danielsiles/Data-Mining-Project-1-ITC/README.md

 -   `--match` 	specifies to scrape recent matches.
 If the league argument is added, it will get all matches within a league.
 -   `--stat` 	specifies to scrape statistics of matches.
 If the league argument is added, it will get all matches within a league.
 -   `--daterange`  specifies a start date for scraping.
 The end date is always the current date.
 Format (YYYY/MM/DD)
+-   `--odds` 	specifies to request odds of matches in betting.

 ## Database